SCCapstone/StyleMail/README.md

 # Deployment

 Webapps need a deployment section that explains how to get it deployed on the Internet.
-These should be detailed enough so anyone can re-deploy if needed .
-Note that you **do not put passwords in git**.
+These should be detailed enough so anyone can re-deploy if needed.

-Mobile apps will also sometimes need some instructions on how to build a "release" version, maybe how to sign it, and how to run that binary in an emulator or in a physical phone.

 # Testing